Garth Brooks (album): Notable covers

 Punk rock cover artists Me First and the Gimme Gimmes released a version of "Much Too Young (To Feel This Damn Old)" as the first track on their October 2006 album Me First and the Gimme Gimmes Love Their Country.

 "If Tomorrow Never Comes" has been covered by Ronan Keating (former lead singer of Irish group Boyzone), and many other famous singers including Barry Manilow.

 Moe Bandy previously recorded "Nobody Gets Off in This Town" on his 1988 album No Regrets.

 Commercial performance

 Garth Brooks peaked at No. 13 on the US Billboard 200, and peaked at No. 2 on the Top Country Albums.
 In November 2006, it was certified diamond by the Recording Industry Association of America (RIAA) for shipments of over ten million copies in the United States.
 To date, the album has shipped ten million copies in the US.

+Critical reception

+USA Today deemed the album "core country with heartfelt, hurtin' vocals and country timelessness."